tiangolo/uwsgi-nginx-flask-docker/README.md

 It uses the official Python Docker image, installs uWSGI and on top of that, with the least amount of modifications, adds the official Nginx image (as of 2016-02-14).

-This image is based on the image [**tiangolo/uwsgi-nginx**](https://hub.docker.com/r/tiangolo/uwsgi-nginx/) and adds Flask and sensible defaults on top of it.
+The image (and tags) created by this repo is based on the image [**tiangolo/uwsgi-nginx**](https://hub.docker.com/r/tiangolo/uwsgi-nginx/) and adds Flask and sensible defaults on top of it.

 If you follow the instructions and keep the root directory `/app` in your container, with a file named `main.py` and a Flask object named `app` in it, it should "just work".